owmo-dev/cube-coordinates/README.md

 # unity-hexagonal-grids

-Collection of cube coordinate fucntionality for hexagonal grid construction and interaction.
-Following this guide:
+Collection of cube coordinate functionality for constructing and interacting with hexagonal grids in Unity.

-https://www.redblobgames.com/grids/hexagons/
+Methods developed by following: https://www.redblobgames.com/grids/hexagons/